eric-volz/DefichainPython/docs/source/api/node/index.rst

     node.blockchain.getblockcount()

-If you are not sure in which module your method is located, use the search function in the upper left corner or look in the :ref:`instruction rawMethodsOverview`
+If you are not sure in which module your method is located, use the search function in the upper left corner or look in the :ref:`Node RawMethodsOverview`

 Default Inputs
 --------------